-We want our children to develop an awareness of the past; to know where the people and events they study fit within a chronological framework.
+We want our children to develop an awareness of where the people and events they study fit within a chronological framework.
 We want them to be able to identify similarities and differences between ways of life in different periods.
 To be able to use a wide vocabulary of everyday historical terms, common words and phrases relating to the passing of time.
 We want them to ask and answer questions; to choose and use parts of stories and other sources to show that they know and understand key features of events.

-Changes within living memory.
+Changes within living memory and beyond living memory.

 The lives of significant individuals

 We look at individuals who have contributed to national and international achievements.
 Some are used to compare aspects of life in different periods.
 For example, Queen Victoria, Christopher Columbus and Neil Armstrong, Florence Nightingale and Guy Fawkes.

 We introduce pupils to historical periods that they will study more fully at key stages 2.